Romania travel guide

 What payment methods can I use?

-The most widely used payment method in Romania is by cash.
-But most businesses also accept credit card payment.
+The most widely used payment method in Romania is cash.
+But most businesses also accept credit card payments.
 The main credit cards accepted in Romania are Visa International, EuroCard/MasterCard (EC/MC), Europay International, and America Express.

 Is Romania expensive for tourists?